Bhaviicore04/aMAZE-AI/README.md

 # aMAZE AI

-A modern, AI-powered web application for Content Creators and Content Consumers built with React, TypeScript, Firebase, and Tailwind CSS.
+A modern, AI-powered web application for Content Creators and Content Consumers built with React, TypeScript, and Tailwind CSS.

 ## Features